 Ricky Stenhouse Jr. wins longest Daytona 500 in history

-DAYTONA BEACH, Fla.
-(AP) — Ricky Stenhouse Jr. has had a rollercoaster career in which he had to fight to keep a job, lost his seat at a NASCAR powerhouse team and opened his 14th season mired in a five-year losing streak.
+(AP) -Ricky Stenhouse Jr. has had a rollercoaster career in which he had to fight to keep a job, lost his seat at a NASCAR powerhouse team and opened his 14th season mired in a five-year losing streak.

 To say this Daytona 500 was a milestone race was an understatement — for Stenhouse and for NASCAR.